Category Archives: Neighborhood Rating

 An Introduction to LEED-ND for CNU Members

 This summer, members of the Congress for the New Urbanism will vote on LEED for Neighborhood Development.
 LEED-ND is a system for rating the sustainability of neighborhoods.
 The vote is a membership referendum on whether CNU endorses the release of LEED-ND in its present state.
-To encourage informed participation in the vote
+To encourage informed participation in the vote, the DC chapter of CNU has released An Introduction to LEED-ND for CNU Members.

 The six-page article covers the essential points that CNU members should know as they consider their ballot.
 Topics include the background of LEED, how the system is administered, credits of special interest to new urbanism, what the system does and does not do, and the purpose and meaning of the vote.
 The article is written by Laurence Aurbach, CNU DC Chapter secretary and member of the LEED Location and Planning Technical Advisory Group.